cloudfoundry-incubator/pat/README.md

 To run this project, you will first need to go the "Setting up PATs" section.
 Afterwards, you can change into the pat directory and run:

-1) Go therough the "Setting up Go" section
+1) Go through the "Setting up Go" section

 2) change into the top level of this project